Studies Weekly Student online

 In their studies, digital readers recalled concrete facts and details better than print readers.
 But print readers scored better when asked to infer meaning and relationships, or ponder abstract concepts.

-Other studies found that “students who typed notes on their laptops rather than writing them on paper tended to take down information verbatim rather than summarizing concepts.”
+Other studies found that students who typed notes on their laptops rather than writing them on paper tended to take down information verbatim rather than summarizing concepts, as reported by Sarah Sparks in a 2014 EdWeek article.
 Those who summarized the concepts, rather than recording them verbatim, remembered more a week later.

 Pros and cons of digital reading and print reading